 The situation threatens to disrupt the entire – and fast-growing – hemp food business throughout EU Member State markets, Lorenza Romanese, Managing Director of the European Industrial Hemp Association (EIHA) warned the European Commission in a March session.

-“The Novel Food Catalog was intended and invented to control new, genetically or synthetically designed food products before market entry – not to hinder products that have been consumed for ages,” EIHA has said.
+“The Novel Food Catalogue was intended and invented to control new, genetically or synthetically designed food products before market entry – not to hinder products that have been consumed for ages,” EIHA has said.

 EIHA’s proof positive